Are Large Reasoning Models Interruptible?: Dataset Construction

 For the \textbf{time-constrained interrupt experiment}, we directly subsample or adopt existing benchmarks without further augmentation: GSM8K (500 problems), MATH500, AIME-24/25, and LiveCodeBench (v6).
 The LiveCodeBench version is fixed to start from October 1, 2024, consistent with the Qwen3 evaluation setup.
 Since the interrupt setting only involves truncating reasoning (\texttt{<end-thinking>}) or forcing early answers, no additional modifications to the problems are required.

 For the \textbf{update-driven interrupt experiment}, we build upon the interrupt dataset and introduce updates to simulate task changes mid-reasoning.
 Formally, for each original problem $p$, we construct an augmented problem $p'$ together with an update $u$, such that the composition satisfies $p = p' + u$.
 In the experiment, the model is first given $p'$ and later provided with $u$.
 To generate these augmented problems, we prompt GPT-5 and then manually verify the outputs.
 All examples are carefully reviewed by the authors of this paper, with low-quality generations replaced by human-written updates.
+For verification, the authors review every sample and manually rewrite the generated augmented problem and update instruction when needed.
+Over 80\% of the generated update-driven examples are accepted without changes.

 \paragraph{Math.} For math problems, we primarily vary the values of variables or parameters.
 The augmentation follows the template shown in the following pages, after which annotators manually validate correctness and consistency.
 When GPT-5 outputs are disqualified, annotators directly rewrite the augmented versions.